 - alternative natural, renewable, non-polluting domestic and commercial power sources (such as solar, wind, and others)

-• open a shop to promote, sell, and maintain alternative transportation and recreational vehicles:
+- rediscovery of traditional living skills and crafts - open a shop to promote, sell, and maintain alternative transportation and recreational vehicles:

 - bicycles, tricycles, and other human-powered vehicles